St. Jean Airport, St. Barths Transportation

 St. Barths Transportation

-There are frequent flights from NY (JFK & Newark), Toronto, Montreal, Fort Lauderdale, Washington DC (Dulles), Chicago, Newark Atlanta, Charlotte, Philadelphia and Paris to SXM Airport.
-United, American, Delta, Air France, Air Canada, Air Caraibes, Caribbean, Copa, JetBlue, Air France, KLM, WestJet and Spirit airlines fly to SXM Airport for small connecting flights to Gustaf III Airport (SBH) in St. Barths.
-Occasional turbulence in small plane makes adventuresome landings.
-That is also what makes the island more exclusive.
+There are frequent flights from NYC JFK, Newark, Toronto, Montreal, Fort Lauderdale, Washington Dulles, Chicago, Atlanta, Charlotte, Philadelphia, and Paris CDG airports to SXM Airport.
+United, American, Delta, Air France, Air Canada, Air Caraibes, Caribbean, Copa, JetBlue, Air France, KLM, WestJet, and Spirit Airlines fly to SXM Airport for small connecting flights to SBH Airport in St. Barths.

-Rapid Explorer ferry to St. Barths
+Rapid Explorer ferry docked in St. Barths Transportation; (c) Atout-France

 The Edge

-There is also a high speed ferry named The Edge that comes to Gustavia once a day from Tuesday until Saturday.
+There is also a high-speed ferry named The Edge that comes to Gustavia once a day from Tuesday until Saturday.
 It leaves from Pelican Marina in Dutch-side St. Maarten at 9 AM.
 The passage lasts around 45 minutes.

 MV Voyager